jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 DarkSide generates a unique user ID string for each victim and uses it as a file extension for the encrypted files.
-It also changes the icons and the desktop background and drops a readme.txt file with ransom demands.
+It also changes the icons and the desktop background and drops a “readme.txt” file with ransom demands.
-In March 2021, DarkSide released version 2\.0, which was claimed as the fastest Ransomware\-as\-a\-Service ever seen and has both Windows and Linux variants.
+In March 2021, DarkSide released version 2\.0, which was claimed as the “fastest Ransomware\-as\-a\-Service ever seen” and has both Windows and Linux variants.
 The Linux variants can exploit VMware ESXi vulnerabilities and harm Network Attach Storage (NAS) devices.
-In June 2021, DarkSide was used to attack the Colonial Pipeline resulting in a major disruption in the critical infrastructures operation.
+In June 2021, DarkSide was used to attack the Colonial Pipeline resulting in a major disruption in the critical infrastructure’s operation.
 Shortly after the attack, the DarkSide website was taken down by the U.S. government.
 Fearing further retaliation, the threat actors behind the ransomware, who are believed to be from a former Soviet nation, shut down their operations.
 12
 CYBER THREAT LANDSCAPE REPORT 2022
 TOP 5: Linux
 Malware Families
 was first seen in 2014 and has been building its army of botnets for the last eight years.
 The malware spreads by